open-policy-agent/opa/docs/content/policy-performance.md

 d[i].first ...
 ```

 Instead, use a dictionary where the key is the ID and the value is the first-name/last-name.
-Given the ID, you can lookup the name information directly.
+Given the ID, you can look up the name information directly.

 ```live:prefer_objects/good:query
 # DO THIS INSTEAD OF THE ABOVE